Test Framework¶

 Botan uses a custom-built test framework.
 Some portions of it are quite similar to assertion-based test frameworks such as Catch or Gtest, but it also includes many features which are well suited for testing cryptographic algorithms.

-The intent is that the test framework and the test suite evolve symbiotically; as a general rule of thumb if a new function would make the implementation of just two distinct tests simpler, it is worth adding to the framework on the assumption it will prove useful again.
+The intent is that the test framework and the test suite evolve symbiotically; as a general rule of thumb if a new function would make the implementation of just a few distinct tests simpler, it is worth adding to the framework on the assumption it will prove useful again.
 Feel free to propose changes to the test system.

 When writing a new test, there are three key classes that are used,